What You Need to Know About Dating After Divorce

 Don’t Introduce Every Date to Your Kids

-Unless you've been in a committed relationship for 6 months or more don't introduce your kids to your date.
-If you have joint custody, schedule dates for times when your kids are with your ex, or find a sitter.
-Children can easily form attachments to your romantic partners before it is good for them to do so.
-Some children may feel that the new partner is ‘replacing' their other parent or worry that you won't love them as much.
+Children can easily form attachments to your romantic partners before it is good for them to do so, causing them to worry that the new partner may be replacing their other parent or that you somehow don't love them as much.

 Things Are Different

-Don't limit dates to the weekend.
-These days people are more open to meeting up whenever their schedule permits.
-We all lead busy lives.
-It's not less of a date if it's on a Thursday night or a casual coffee shop lunch.
-In some ways these situations are even better because they take some of the pressure of a more "formal" and traditional date.
+Getting together on a weeknight or for a casual coffee shop lunch doesn't make the date any less important.
+In some ways, these situations are even better because they take some of the pressure of a more "formal" and traditional date.

 Do Have a Sense of Humor